 As for deliveries stopping during Hari Raya, your logistics service partners should give you advance notice of when pickups will stop for the public holiday.
 Indra Rahmat adds, “We will stop deliveries and pickups during the public holidays and resume as per normal after.
 It’s also advisable to stop all pickup and deliveries on the eve of Hari Raya Aidilfitri.”

-Despite the uncertainty caused by COVID-19 this year, it’s still good to be prepared for the upcoming Ramadan shopping season – be it on the sales front or the delivery front.
-Considering that some retailers see sales double during Ramadan, having a shipping partner who is experienced in dealing with volume spikes and Ramadan logistical challenges is key to providing your Singapore Ramadan shoppers a great eCommerce experience.
+Despite the uncertainty caused by COVID-19 this year, it’s still good to be prepared for the upcoming Ramadan shopping season – be it on the sales front or the eCommerce delivery front.
+Considering that some retailers see sales double during Ramadan, having a shipping partner who is experienced in dealing with volume spikes and international logistics during Ramadan is key to providing your Singapore Ramadan shoppers a great eCommerce experience.

 Want to learn more about Southeast Asia’s Ramadan opportunities?
 Check out our series below: